New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

+The structure of this secondary constraint is the same as \eqref{eq: Ham1: branching consistency condition} as there are two factors multiplied with each other.
+The difference here is that we have explicitly assumed that $p^{2}\neq 1$ and therefore we get just a single constraint

-This clearly corresponds to the vanishing of the Jacobian \eqref{eq:vierbein jacobian} and consequently to the novel branch of solutions in the theory.
-Due to \eqref{eq:constraint commutator} we can see that this secondary constraint and $\pi=0$ are second class.
-Consequently the consistency condition
+This condition clearly corresponds to the vanishing of the Jacobian \eqref{eq:einbein jacobian}.
+Hence, the singular point of the Jacobian again appears as a secondary constraint of the theory.
+Furthermore, this constraint does not commute with \eqref{eq: ein: primary constraint}.
+Instead we get

+which implies that both constraints are second class.
+Consequently, the consistency condition associated with \eqref{eq: ein: secondary constraint singular} allows us to determine $\lambda$ as